Going wide or KDP only? Today’s article is covering exclusive distribution definition, examples and arguments for and against it.

 There are tons of case studies available for and against exclusive distribution.
 The Book Designer definitely is against it, but the comments suggest otherwise.
 Pro-arguments include saving time and resources when focusing only on one platform – you can, however, use an aggregator to save time managing your books on different platforms.

 The author of the Your First 10K Readers weights the advantages and the disadvantages and decides that it is a no-go.
-He highlights, however, that building up an audience on different platforms takes time and targeted marketing – no wonder, sales never magically happen.
+He highlights, however, that building up an audience on different platforms takes time with targeted marketing strategies – no wonder, sales never magically happen.

 Susan Kaye Quinn from the Self Publishing Advice Center writes about how she is only getting 42% of her overall sales from Amazon and how did she set out on her journey to go wide.
 (Well, she wrote a new book: anyone to follow?)